dkaslovsky/tabgrab/README.md

   -disable-prefix-warning
     	disables warning for potentially mismatched prefix flag and URL prefixes (default false) -file string
-    	file containing newline-delimited list of URLs, ignored if -urls or -clipboard flag is used -max int
+    	path to file containing newline-delimited list of URLs, ignored if -urls or -clipboard flag is used -max int
     	maximum number of tabs (default 100)
   -prefix string